 Sushi is a typical Japanese food with over a thousand years of history and tradition.
 It actually began as a way of preserving fish.
 The raw, cleaned fish was pressed between rice and salt by a heavy stone for a few weeks.
 Then, a lighter cover was used and a few months later it was considered ready to eat.
 Not until the 18th century did a chef decide to serve sushi in its present form as fresh fish and forget about the fermentation process altogether.

-Between 1973 and 1987, shellfish accounted for 2.8% of the cases of food-borne illness reported to the Centers for Disease Control (CDC.
+Between 1973 and 1987, shellfish accounted for 2.8% of the cases of food-borne illness reported to the Centers for Disease Control (CDC).
 These statistics may seem high at first glance, but they are somewhat misleading.
 For example, one in three cases of seafood-borne illness in the U.S. between 1977 and 1981 were attributed to ciguatera, a toxin found only in tropical and subtropical fish, and another 37% of the cases during the same time period were attributed to scombroid poisoning, a toxin produced in the flesh of some species of fish when improperly stored at high temperatures.
-Therefore, the statistics reported by the CDC are skewed by illnesses which either affect only a small geographical area, or only occur with mishandling of fish.
+Therefore, the statistics reported by the CDC are skewed by illnesses that either affect only a small geographical area or only occur with the mishandling of fish.

 Uncooked meat or fish can potentially contain elements of worms or eggs, and the only way to fully kill worm eggs and other microorganisms is by fully and properly cooking fish and meats.
 Freezing fish will only kill mature parasitic worms.
 Illnesses that may develop from eating uncooked or undercooked fish or meats include hepatitis A, worms, parasites, viral intestinal disorders, and other diseases.
-In Japan there were a few reported cases of anisakidosis, a tiny worms in sushi that can cause gastrointestinal complications, but cases of anisakidosis are not commonly reported in the U.S.,Pregnant or not, you should know that any time someone eats raw, uncooked, or improperly or inadequately cooked/handled seafood, there may be a problem.
+In Japan there were a few reported cases of anisakidosis, a tiny worms in sushi that can cause gastrointestinal complications, but cases of anisakidosis are not commonly reported in the U.S. Pregnant or not, you should know that any time someone eats raw, uncooked, or improperly or inadequately cooked/handled seafood, there may be a problem.